 As stated in Arizona Revised Statutes § 28-701, Arizona expects drivers to adhere to reasonable and prudent speeds when traveling on state roads.
 Violations of the law are typically considered civil infractions, but when a driver reaches excessive speeds, as defined in Ariz.
 Rev. Stat. § 28-701.02, the speeding charge becomes criminal.

 - 85 miles per hour on any roadway

 - Or anytime, someone exceeds 20+ miles per hour over the posted speed limit

 Criminal speeding is a Class Three misdemeanor under Ariz.
 Rev. Stat. § 28-701.02(B).
 Misdemeanor sentences can include fines and jail time.
 Our experienced lawyers in Gilbert could help drivers who have been charged with criminal speeding violations avoid maximum penalties.

-Punishment for Criminal Speeding in Gilbert, AZ
+Penalties for an Excessive Speeding Conviction in Gilbert, Arizona

 The Collateral Consequences of a Criminal Speeding Conviction